 DuPont Manual High School provides a dynamic, interdisciplinary, diverse learning community that focuses on rigorous academic, technical, and artistic college-preparatory magnet programs.
 Manual offers students the opportunity to experience unparalleled personal and academic growth while participating in a variety of specialized magnet courses.
-Manual offers students the opportunity to combine strong academics with specialized instruction in one of five magnet programs: High School/University, Journalism and Communications, Mathematics/Science/Technology (MST), Visual Arts, and Youth Performing Arts.
+Manual offers students the opportunity to combine strong academics with specialized instruction in one of five magnet programs: High School University (HSU), Journalism and Communications (J&C), Mathematics/Science/Technology (MST), Visual Arts (VA), and Youth Performing Arts (YPAS).
 The Advance Program is also available for eligible students.
 Through a working relationship with the University of Louisville (UofL), qualified students in all programs may take college courses for credit.
 Manual High School is a nationally recognized school for student academic success and has been a recognized U.S. School of Excellence since 1991.
 In addition, Manual students continue to top district, state, and national statistics in test scores, number of scholarship recipients, and number of National Merit Scholars.

 Magnet Programs and Pathways

-High School/University: Students receive a rigorous liberal arts experience through the exploration of disciplines beyond core magnet requirements.
-A demanding college-preparatory curriculum and proximity to UofL facilitate opportunities for AP and dual-credit courses.
+High School/University (HSU): Students receive a rigorous liberal arts experience through the exploration of disciplines beyond core magnet requirements.
+A demanding college preparatory curriculum and proximity to UofL facilitate opportunities for AP and dual-credit courses.

-Journalism and Communication: Emphasizing real-world experiences and audiences, this program provides state-of-the-art technology and professional partnerships to help students master communication and media skills.
+Journalism and Communication (J&C): Emphasizing real-world experiences and audiences, this program provides state-of-the-art technology and professional partnerships to help students master communication and media skills.

-Visual Arts: A rigorous, specialized visual art curriculum incorporates drawing, painting, sculpture, textiles, printmaking, and computer-aided design.
+Visual Arts (VA): A rigorous, specialized visual art curriculum incorporates drawing, painting, sculpture, textiles, printmaking, and computer-aided design.
 Emphasizing visual art for authentic audiences, students learn creative problem-solving skills while surpassing scholastic and professional standards for visual art at the high school level.

 Youth Performing Arts School (YPAS)